react-native-datetimepicker/datetimepicker/README.md

 #### `View Props` (`optional`, `iOS only`)

 On iOS, you can pass any [View props](https://reactnative.dev/docs/view#props) to the component.
-Given that the underlying component is a native view, not all of them are guaranteed to be supported, but `onLayout` is known to work.
+Given that the underlying component is a native view, not all of them are guaranteed to be supported, but `testID` and `onLayout` are known to work.

 #### `onError` (`optional`, `Android only`)